-Either spinach can be used raw or for cooking but for the best results most people follow the suggestions above.
+Either one can be used raw or for cooking but for the best results most people follow the suggestions above.

 When cooking, add a more significant amount than may be necessary.
 The spinach will shrink in size, and your portion may appear to be much smaller.
 Baby spinach tends to be tasteless and has a mushy texture to it when it is heated.

-Spinach is earthy in flavor and a bit bitter.
-However, the flavors of spinach increase when heated.
-Spinach’s texture also changes when heated because it is a hydrating vegetable.
+The mature variety is earthy in flavor and a bit bitter.
+However, the flavors increase when heated.
+It’s texture also changes when heated because it is a hydrating vegetable.

-Before cooking with spinach, it’s best to prepare.
-Follow these three steps to prepare your spinach before cooking:
+Before cooking it, it’s best to prepare.
+Follow these three steps before cooking: